insight-creative/hugo-recipes/content/recipes/range-through-specific-section-of-pages.md

 ---
-title: "Range Through Specific Section of Pages"
+title: "Range through a specific section of pages from anywhere on your website"
 seo:
-  page_title: "Range Through Specific Section of Pages"
+  page_title: "Range through a specific section of pages from anywhere on your website"
   meta_description:
   featured_image:
   featured_image_alt: